Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Classifying space for self-intersections of skew-framed immersions

-Let us call a coordinate system a prescribed system, if a number of coordinates with the residues $+1$ is greater then the number of coordinates with the residues $-1$; in the case the residues are divided in the middle, let us define the prescribed coordinate system such that the residues with the smallest index equals to $+1$.
+Assume that $s$ is odd.
+Let us call a coordinate system a prescribed system, if a number of coordinates with the residues $+\i$ is greater then the number of coordinates with the residues $-\i$.
+In the case the residues are divided in the middle, let us define the prescribed coordinate system by the following convenience: the residue with the smallest number equals to $+1$.

-The angle coordinate with the residue $-1$ in the prescribed coordinate system with the smallest index is called a marked coordinate on $K^{[r-s,i]}(k_1, \dots, k_s)$.
+An analogous definition for the polyhedron $K_{\I_{a \times \aa};\circ}$ is presented.
+Let us call a coordinate system a prescribed system, if a number of coordinates with the residues $+1$ is greater then the number of coordinates with the residues $-1$.
+In the case the residues are divided in the middle (this is possible only if $s$ is even), let us define the prescribed coordinate system such that the residues with the smallest index equals to $+1$.